EttoreMatos/neofetch_program/README.md

 Next, you will open the `.config` folder and find the `neofetch` folder.

-Replace all the contents of the folder with the contents of the repository.
+Replace all the contents of the folder with the contents inside the repository.

+How to download the repository?:

+First, click on `code`, then on `Download ZIP`.

+It will download the ZIP file to your PC.
+Then, right-click and extract it.